klinquist/klinquist.github.io/airbnb-host-tips.md

 * Channel managers are services that help you manage a single property on multiple platforms or multiple properties.
 Ownerrez and Guesty are popular ones.
 * Airbnb's smart pricing has been troublesome for many.
 Either manually set prices or use a third party pricing tool like Pricelabs.
 * Pay a neighborhood teenager to take trash bins to/from the street if necessary.

+### Contact me

+You can find me as the admin of the "Airbnb Whole Home Host" Facebook group, or email airbnb@motoretreat.com.